sadesyllas/kube-minion/README.md

 The options menu can be refreshed by selecting option `0`.

-The application can clean up everything and exit, either by selecting the last option in the options list, or by typing `Ctrl-C`.
+The application ignores `Ctrl-C` (`SIGINT`), so that the user has to explicitly choose whether to clean up or not when exiting the application.

 ## Options